vespoli/skeleton/README.md

 ## Troubleshooting

 If you are receiving dependancy errors you may be running a newer version of node than what is supported.
 You should install [nvm](https://github.com/creationix/nvm) .
-Once installed type "nvm install 0.12.0" and then "nvm use 0.12.0"
+Once installed type "nvm install 0.12.0" and then "nvm use 0.12.0".
+If you are having trouble getting nvm installed, see this issue for help: https://github.com/creationix/nvm/issues/576